i-witness/heroku-server/docs/SERVER.md

 Format all files in the project.

-### Useful commands (heroku)
+## Useful commands (heroku)

 The server can be deployed into production from the terminal using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Contact @TrasheRacer for details.